Welcome!

-Starting in September 2025, I will join the Center for the Study of Democratic Politics at Princeton University as a Postdoctoral Fellow.
-I received my PhD from the Department of Political Science at the University of California, Berkeley in 2025.
+I am a Postdoctoral Fellow at the Center for the Study of Democratic Politics at Princeton University.
+In summer 2025, I received my PhD from the Department of Political Science at the University of California, Berkeley.

 Prior to graduate school, I was a research associate in the Political Science department at MIT, working with scholars in both American and Comparative politics.
 I hold a B.A. in Political Science, Philosophy, and German from Tufts University.